 Medical Student Clerkship

-Students at Mayo Medical School as well as visiting medical students may rotate in the emergency department at Saint Marys Hospital, part of Mayo Clinic.
+Students at Mayo Medical School as well as visiting medical students may rotate in the emergency department at Mayo Clinic Hospital, Saint Marys Campus.
 It is a busy tertiary care emergency department that sees more than 80,000 patients a year.

 During your student rotation, you will care for patients in all areas of the emergency department, including critical care, acute care and pediatrics.
 Students work approximately 14 shifts a month and see a very diverse patient and pathology mix.
 You will receive several handbooks of emergency medicine for your reference during the rotation.